FDA Changes Statin Labeling

 - Vytorin (simvastatin/ezetimibe).

-Keywords: Hemoglobin A, Glycosylated, Cognition, Product Labeling, Confusion, Diabetes Mellitus, Type 2, Memory Disorders
+Keywords: Glycated Hemoglobin A, Cognition, Product Labeling, Confusion, Diabetes Mellitus, Type 2, Memory Disorders

 < Back to Listings